Discover the Advanced audio settings on Galaxy phones and tablets

-To hear a preview of the different options, touch the gear icon and then follow the on-screen instructions.
+To hear a preview of the different options, tap the gear icon and then follow the on-screen instructions.

 Follow the on-screen instructions to take a hearing test and create your very own sound profile.

 Tap Select, and then select an app to play on the separate audio device.
-Then, touch Back.
+Then, tap Back.

 Select the audio device you want to use for the app.
 You can choose either Phone or Bluetooth device.
 Just be aware that the Bluetooth option may only be available when a Bluetooth device is connected to your phone.

 How would you like to contact us?

-Help with your order
+Help with your Order